-As WordPress is such as popular of option for building website, it is not surprising that people want to add an online store to their site.
+As WordPress is such a popular option for building websites, it is not surprising that people want to add an online store to their site.
 Two great options for this are the Ecwid and WooCommerce plugins, but which one is better?

 Ecwid vs Woocommerce: What is the Difference?

-Ecwid is a fully hosted ecommerce platform, that via their plugin brings their complete dashboard including product pages and checkout directly into a WordPress website, with all transactions being processed on their PCI compliant servers.
+Ecwid is a fully hosted ecommerce platform, that via its plugin brings the complete dashboard including product pages and checkout directly into a WordPress website, with all transactions being processed on their PCI-compliant servers.
 WooCommerce adds ecommerce functionality directly into a WordPress website by using the existing WordPress code to create all the ecommerce related pages for your website and they are all hosted on your servers.

 On the surface, Ecwid does seem the more expensive option due to WooCommerce being completely free to use but there is more to this than meets the eye because the Ecwid plans include: